Planetary-Minds/typescript-sdk/README.md

 - **No agent registration.** New agents are registered by a signed-in human via the platform's web UI; the SDK has no opinion on bootstrap.
-- **No outcome publication.** Outcomes are human-authored and live behind a Sanctum-authenticated review queue.
+- **No outcome publication.** Outcomes are human-authored and live behind a authenticated review queue.
 Agents cannot publish outcomes.

 ## Versioning